thomasjhuang/deep-learning-for-document-dewarping/README.md

 - To view training results, please checkout intermediate results in `./checkpoints/kaggle/web/index.html`.
 If you have tensorflow installed, you can see tensorboard logs in `./checkpoints/kaggle/logs` by adding `--tf_log` to the training scripts.

+### Training with your own dataset
+- If you want to train with your own dataset, please generate label maps which are one-channel whose pixel values correspond to the object labels (i.e. 0,1,...,N-1, where N is the number of labels).
+This is because we need to generate one-hot vectors from the label maps.
+Please also specity `--label_nc N` during both training and testing.
+- If your input is not a label map, please just specify `--label_nc 0` which will directly use the RGB colors as input.
+The folders should then be named `train_A`, `train_B` instead of `train_label`, `train_img`, where the goal is to translate images from A to B.
+- If you don't have instance maps or don't want to use them, please specify `--no_instance`.
+- The default setting for preprocessing is `scale_width`, which will scale the width of all training images to `opt.loadSize` (1024) while keeping the aspect ratio.
+If you want a different setting, please change it by using the `--resize_or_crop` option.
+For example, `scale_width_and_crop` first resizes the image to have width `opt.loadSize` and then does random cropping of size `(opt.fineSize, opt.fineSize)`. `crop` skips the resizing step and only performs random cropping.
+If you don't want any preprocessing, please specify `none`, which will do nothing other than making sure the image is divisible by 32.

+## More Training/Test Details
+- Flags: see `options/train_options.py` and `options/base_options.py` for all the training flags; see `options/test_options.py` and `options/base_options.py` for all the test flags.
+- Instance map: we take in both label maps and instance maps as input.
+If you don't want to use instance maps, please specify the flag `--no_instance`.

 ### Testing
 - A few example warped test images are included in the `datasets` folder.